Focus and scope:

 Author(s) should certify that neither the submitted manuscript nor another one with substantially similar content under their authorship has been published in any language or being considered for publication elsewhere.
 Author(s) should take responsibility for the integrity of the work as a whole, from inception to published article.
 In the event that an author is added or removed from the list of authors, written acceptance, signed by author(s), must be submitted to the editorial office.
 Sources of financial support for the project should be acknowledged.
 If the study involves human beings, the author(s) must include a statement that the study was approved by the local ethical committee and that written informed consent was obtained from the study participants.
 For those who do not have formal ethics review committees, the principles outlined in the Declaration of Helsinki should be followed.
 Also, the compliance of maintenance and care of experimental animals with National Institutes of Health guidelines for the human use of laboratory animals, should be declared in text.
 All relevant permissions to use unpublished observations of others must be obtained by the manuscript author(s) and stated in the text citing the names of the original author(s) should be declared.
 Also, permission must be obtained to reproduce or adapt any figures or tables that have been published previously and declared in the legend/footnote.
-Emergency conforms to the international regulations against scientific misconduct including fabrication, falsification, plagiarism, and etc. Emergency is an official member of Committee on Publication Ethics (COPE) since 2015 and any cases of suspected misconduct will be assessed during the peer-review and publication process based on COPE guidelines.
+Men's Health Journal conforms to the international regulations against scientific misconduct including fabrication, falsification, plagiarism, and etc.

-The editor in chief makes the final decision regarding publication or rejection of the submitted articles without interference of its owner (Emergency Medicine Department of Shahid Beheshti University of Medical Sciences) or economic interests.
+The editor in chief makes the final decision regarding publication or rejection of the submitted articles without interference of its owner (Men's Health & Reproductive Health Research Center, Shahid Beheshti University of Medical Sciences) or economic interests.